Dark Web Monitoring

 The shift

-Credentials don’t leak with a siren.
-By the time anyone notices — a strange login, a client calling about fraud — the password has usually been circulating for weeks, and someone else already has it.
+You usually find out the hard way: a strange login, or a client calling about fraud.
+By then the password has been floating around for weeks, and someone else already has it.

-That’s the whole problem with credential exposure: it’s invisible unless you’re looking in the right place.
-You can’t train it away or patch it — you can only watch for it, and act fast when it shows up.
-The value isn’t just knowing; it’s that the moment a credential surfaces, the fix is already in motion.
+That’s what makes credential exposure tricky.
+You can’t train it away or patch it.
+You can only watch for it and move fast when it shows up.
+What matters isn’t just knowing a credential leaked; it’s that the fix is already in motion by the time you would have heard about it.

 What it does

-INFIMA monitors known breach sources for your users’ credentials, and when one turns up, it routes the fix to the person who can actually do something about it: the user.
+INFIMA monitors known breach sources for your users’ credentials.
+When one turns up, it routes the fix to the person who can do something about it: the user.

 Watches known breach databases.